Exploration by Optimization with Hybrid Regularizers: Logarithmic Regret with Adversarial Robustness in Partial Monitoring: Globally Observable Games

 The aim of this section is to demonstrate the usefulness of hybrid regularizers by establishing the first $O(\log T)$ stochastic bounds.
 The choice of the regularizer and analysis largely follow~\citet{ito22revisiting} and there is no significant novelty in this section from the technical viewpoint.
 As a small contribution, we revised the proof of their paper for dealing with the hybrid regularizer and provided the correct proof.\footnote{In~\citet[Lemma 4.9, Proposition 4.10]{ito22revisiting}, a case distinction based on the output of FTRL $q$ needs to be discussed.
-This paper addresses and corrects this, as detailed in Appendix~\ref{sec:proof-global}.} The proof of Theorem~\ref{thm:gob-main-theorem} including the correction of their proof can be found in Appendix~\ref{sec:proof-global}.
-Note also that one can introduce ExO by using a similar analysis for the hybrid regularizer introduced in Section~\ref{sec:exo} in globally observable games, although we do not provide the details as it does not improve the worst-case bound.
+This paper addresses and corrects this, as detailed in Appendix~\ref{sec:proof-global}.} Note also that one can introduce ExO by using a similar analysis for the hybrid regularizer introduced in Section~\ref{sec:exo} in globally observable games, although we do not provide the details as it does not improve the worst-case bound.